allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/103-with-sxsw-in-the-rearview-we-look-ahead-to-himss-2015/blogarticle.md

 ---
-Title: With SXSW in the rearview, we look ahead to HIMSS 2015
+Title: "With SXSW in the rearview, we look ahead to HIMSS 2015"
-SeoTitle: With SXSW in the rearview, we look ahead to HIMSS 2015
+SeoTitle: "With SXSW in the rearview, we look ahead to HIMSS 2015"
 Author: kris
 Fullname: Kris Gösser
 Date: 03/30/2015